Komsomol: History

 The Komsomol had little direct influence on the Communist Party or on the government of the Soviet Union, but it played an important role as a mechanism for teaching the values of the CPSU to the younger generation.
 The Komsomol also served as a mobile pool of labor and political activism, with the ability to relocate to areas of high-priority at short notice.
 In the 1920s the Kremlin assigned Komsomol major responsibilities for promoting industrialization at the factory level.
-In 1929, 7,000 Komsomol cadets were building the tractor factory in Stalingrad (volgagrad), 57,000 others built factories in the Urals, and 36,500 were assigned work underground in the coal mines.
-The goal was to provide an energetic hard-core of Bolshevik activists to influence their coworkers the factories and mines that were at the center of communist ideology.
+In 1929, 7,000 Komsomol cadets were building the tractor factory in Stalingrad (now Volgograd), 57,000 others built factories in the Urals, and 36,500 were assigned work underground in the coal mines.
+The goal was to provide an energetic hard-core of Bolshevik activists to influence their coworkers in the factories and mines that were at the center of communist ideology.

 Active members received privileges and preferences in promotion.
 For example, Yuri Andropov, CPSU General Secretary (1982–1984), achieved notice through work with the Komsomol organization of Karelia in 1940–1944.
 At its largest, during the 1970s, the Komsomol had tens of millions of members.

 During the early phases of perestroika in the mid-1980s, when the Soviet authorities began cautiously introducing private enterprise, the Komsomol received privileges with respect to initiating businesses, with the motivation of giving youth a better chance.
 The government, unions and the Komsomol jointly introduced Centers for Scientific and Technical Creativity for Youth (1987).
 At the same time, many Komsomol managers joined and directed the Russian Regional and State Anti-Monopoly Committees.
 Folklore quickly coined a motto: "The Komsomol is a school of Capitalism", hinting at Vladimir Lenin's "Trade unions are a school of Communism".

-The reforms of Mikhail Gorbachev, perestroika and glasnost, finally revealed that the quality of Komsomol management was bad.
-The Komsomol, long associated with conservatism and bureaucracy, had always largely lacked political power.
 The radical Twentieth Congress of the Komsomol (April 1987) altered the rules of the organization to represent a market orientation.
 However, the reforms of the Twentieth Congress eventually destroyed the Komsomol, with lack of purpose and the waning of interest, membership, and quality of membership.
 At the Twenty-second Congress of the Komsomol in September 1991, the organization was disbanded.
 The Komsomol's newspaper, Komsomolskaya Pravda, outlived the organization and is still published (As of 2022).

 A number of youth organizations of successor parties to the CPSU continue to use the name Komsomol, as does the youth organization of Ukrainian communists: Komsomol of Ukraine.